Politician's son faces charges over crash

 The incident occurred on Bangkok's eastern outer ring road in Pathum Thani province on Wednesday morning.

-Pol Col Kuekkong Disawat, commander of Highway Police Division 8, said the case is being pursued in two parts.
-The first concerns reckless driving and property damage, which falls under the jurisdiction of the Royal Thai Highway Police.
+Police said the case has two parts.
+The first is reckless driving and property damage.
 Investigators are preparing to charge both drivers under the Traffic Act, with potential fines of up to 4,000 baht.

-In addition to the reckless driving charge, Mr Smitthiphat will face an additional charge for driving without a valid licence, as his licence expired in June 2021.
-Investigations are also examining the speed at which he approached the M-Flow toll booth, particularly relevant during the Songkran holiday period, when tolls were waived.
+Mr Smitthiphat will face an additional charge for driving without a valid licence, as his licence expired in June 2021.

-Pol Col Kuekkong said that blood alcohol tests conducted two hours after the incident showed no trace of alcohol in his system.

-He also addressed public concern over the red number plate on Mr Smitthiphat's BMW.
-Preliminary checks revealed inconsistencies with the vehicle's registration.
-The Department of Land Transport will probe the matter further.
+Police also addressed public concern over the red number plate on Mr Smitthiphat's BMW.
+Checks revealed inconsistencies with the vehicle's registration.
+The Department of Land Transport will investigate further.

-If fraud is confirmed, the car and various documents will be handed over to Lam Luk Ka police for a possible document forgery case.

 The second part of the case involves the serious nature of the collision, which resulted in significant injuries to the elderly driver.